truenas/middleware/docs/api/resources/storage.rst

    :json string label: zfs label of the device
    :json string replace_disk: name of the new disk
+   :json bool force: force replacement of the new disk
    :resheader Content-Type: content type of the response
    :statuscode 200: no error